MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/whats-a-uwp.md

     The Universal Windows Platform (UWP) core APIs are the same for all classes of Windows device.
 If your app uses only the core APIs, it will run on any Windows 10 device, no matter if you are targetting a desktop PC, an Xbox or a Mixed Reality headset.

--   **Extension SDKs make your app do cool stuff on specific device types.**
+-   **Extension SDKs let your app do cool stuff on specific device types.**

     Extension SDKs add specialized APIs for each device class.
 For example, if your UWP app targets HoloLens, you can add HoloLens features in addition to the normal UWP core APIs.
     If you target the universal APIs, your app package can run on all devices that run Windows 10.
 But if you want your UWP app to take advantage of device specific APIs in the event it is running on a particular class of device, you can check at run-time if an API exists before calling it.